As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 This book is an updated extension of the Pardeys’ book ‘The Self-Sufficient Sailor.’
 This comprehensive cruising guide is even more jam-packed with information on all aspects of cruising, from boat selection and outfitting to weather forecasting and provisioning.

 The authors have over 50 years of combined cruising experience and are somewhat legends in the cruising community.
-Their motto of “go small, go now” has gotten many sailors out on the water sooner with a simple setup that allows them to live their cruising dreams!
+Their motto of “go small, go now” is a well-known sailing quote and has gotten many sailors out on the water sooner with a simple setup that allows them to live their cruising dreams!

 27. Boatowner’s Mechanical and Electrical Manual